vdhamer/Photo-Club-Hub/.github/README.md

 This view puts the photographer first, thus allowing you to find a photographer directly and then see which club (or clubs) the photographer is associated with:

-* photographer 1
+* photographer Bill
-  * photo club A
+  * photo club Clickers (hosted on their website)
-      * photos by photographer 1 as member of club A
+      * photos by Bill as a member of the Clickers
-  * photo club B (optional)
+  * photo club Zoomers (hosted on their website)
-      * photos of photographer 1 as member of club B
+      * photos by Bill as a member of the Zoomers

-* photographer 2
+* photographer John
-  * photo club A (or club B or C)
+  * photo club Zoomers
-      * photos of photographer 2 as member of club A
+      * photos by John as a member of the Zoomers

-* photographer 3
+* photographer Sean
   * :

 <a/></p>